Roman-Rusov/RetentionService/docs/SOLUTION_NOTES.md

 ### Rules strictness

 It'd be possible not to validate rules.
-They could be softly be led to consistency.
+They could softly be led to consistency.
 This could be achieved by:
 * overriding duplicate rules by those ones that are defined later in the ruleset,
 * not paying attention to contradictions between rules.